The ACRES House

-In December 2016, Adam Fernsler and Frank Peno purchased a 3,800 square foot former group home located in rural Patton Township, with the expectation that the ACRES Project would start their first programs on this site.
+In December 2016, Adam Fernsler and Frank Peno purchased a 3,800 square foot former group home at 2400 Bernel Road, with the expectation that the ACRES Project would start their first programs on this site.
 ACRES then signed a lease with an option to buy starting in March of 2017.
 We received a generous donation of $10,000 from the Decibel Group to start us off.

-ACRES plans to turn the house and its two-acre greenspace into a support center for individuals with autism.
-Here, we will provide opportunities designed to complement vocational and volunteer experiences.
+Since then, ACRES has continually transformed the house and its two-acre greenspace into a comfortable support center for autistic and neurodivergent people.
+Located less than five miles from Penn State University Park campus, but surrounded by a relaxing rural environment, our home-like facility is a perfect "home base" for social, educational, vocational, and volunteer opportunities.
 With so much to offer, participants can develop lifelong friendships, gain crucial job development skills and maintain a healthy lifestyle.

 The ACRES house is a special place.

 Just beyond our front door is our spacious open kitchen area and workspace.
 This is the heart of the house, providing the perfect space for programs, homework help, shared meals and socializing.
 Just off the kitchen is a large covered deck which offers a place to relax, enjoy the outdoors and listen to the birds.
 Our family room includes comfortable seating and a large TV, while the bedrooms and sitting room upstairs provide quiet work spaces as well as opportunities to practice life skills.
 The levels of our home are connected by large, two story staircases where our community's artwork and donor plaques are showcased.